nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**IMPORTANT:** The wedding must already exist in the wedding book to successfully tag a person to a wedding
+**IMPORTANT:** The wedding must already exist in the wedding book to successfully tag a person to a wedding.

 **Tip #1:** The name of the tag must match the wedding that you want to add the contact to.